castore-dev/castore/README.md

 yarn add @castore/core
 ```

-### Packages structure
+### 📦 Packages structure

 Castore is not a single package, but a **collection of packages** revolving around a `core` package.
 This is made so every line of code added to your project is _opt-in_, wether you use tree-shaking or not.

-Castore packages are **versioned together**.
+Castore packages are **released together**.
 Though different versions may be compatible, you are **guaranteed** to have working code as long as you use matching versions.

 Here is an example of working `package.json`: